AudreyLL88/cw-store/README.md

 * This feature focuses on the index page only.
 * The landing page includes a hero animation made with the GSAP library, a call to action button to visit the store, a featured product section with animated cards and a security banner.
-* The featured product section showcases selected on random from the product collection.
+* The featured product section showcases products selected on random from the product collection.

 **Shopping bag App**